 It aims to form a safe environment where family members can feel comfortable to talk about their emotions and thoughts so they can receive support from each other.

 It motivates the patients and their families to share their stories so that they can understand how their life experiences molded them into the persons they are now.

 Its goal is to educate family members regarding substance abuse, mental health issues, medications, treatment plans, and other options.

-Family therapy can be beneficial for families of patients who are struggling because of emotional and mental problems related to substance abuse.
+Family Substance Abuse Treatment can be beneficial for families of patients who are struggling because of emotional and mental problems related to substance abuse.
 Licensed counselors are professionally equipped to guide conversations among family members.
 As moderators, they can assist families in identifying and forming action plans to facilitate stronger, healthier relationships.
 They can also help family members to overcome their codependency tendencies.
-It is essential that the loved ones of substance abuse patients participate in family therapy.
+It is essential that the loved ones in a substance abuse treatment program participate in family drug counseling.
 After all, family issues can slow down the recovery process, so these should be resolved as well.
 If patients can recover from substance abuse, it is also possible for family relationships to be mended as well.

 Enablement is the accommodation of the behavior of a substance abuse patient to shield them from the full consequences of substance abuse.
 It can serve as a roadblock that could prevent or delay the recovery of a patient, as well as their family members.